PatSunter/credo/credo/refactorNotes/performanceProvRecording.rst

 TODO next:

 * Add an API for saving performance info to the ModelResult JobMetaInfo;
+* Really, the jobMetaInfo should be saved into the modelResult
+  * And separate the jobMetaInfo from necessary "jobHandle" to be passed around to store MPI, PBS relevant stuff.
 * Investigate best way to save time and memory usage here...

  * Use the relevant plugins in StGermain and parse freq output? (eg CPU_Time)